i-pi/i-pi/README.rst

 i-PI code should be compliant to a minimal subset of PEP-8 recommendations.
 Currently, we require the use of `black` as formatter and linter.
+We also ask for the usage of `flake8` for syntactic checks.
 In most systems, both packages can be easily installed using `pip`.
 BEFORE proceeding to a pull request, the minimal requirement is that you run